multiversx/mx-docs/docs/sdk-and-tools/sdk-py/smart-contract-interactions.md

 ## Deploy & Upgrade

 First things first.
-In order to deploy a new contract, we need to use **sc-meta** to build it, by invoking `sc-meta build all`.
+In order to deploy a new contract, we need to use **sc-meta** to build it, by invoking `sc-meta all build`.
 This will output the WASM bytecode, to be used within the interactions file:

 ```
 WASM_PATH="~/my-contract/output/my-contract.wasm"